Chesars/chesars/README.md

 Hi, I’m Cesar Garcia!

-I’m a designer having fun as a developer, passionate about soccer and drawing **Software Engineer** | Designer and Full-Stack Developer | AI & DevOps Enthusiast
+I’m a designer and full-stack developer, passionate about soccer and drawing **Software Engineer** | Designer and Full-Stack Developer | AI & DevOps Enthusiast